retebuonvivere/retebuonvivere/README.md

 what is retebuonvivere.org
 --------------------------
 Basically retebuonvivere.org will be a [drupal][6] website for the community (the network) of the Civil Society and Social Economy Organizations (CSSEOs) of the province of Verona, Italy.
-It will then become a drupal distribution (allowing other networks to use it).
+It will then become a drupal distribution (allowing other networks to use it), built on top of [Panopoly][7] base distribution.

 structure of the project
 ------------------------